openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 init(key: SymKey, callback: AsyncCallback\<void>): void

-Initializes the MAC computation using a symmetric key.
+Initializes the MAC computation with a symmetric key.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Security.CryptoFramework